$266,527Average Value$186Average Price per Sq Ft5Homes For Sale

 1/2

-Springtree Park is a neighborhood space between homes and the Creekside Community Church.
+Some of the community's subdivisions offer exclusive amenities, such as a resident-only tennis court or access to the private Unicorn Lake.
+However, there are several parks in and around the neighborhood.
+Springtree Park is a public green space located between homes and the Creekside Community Church.
 The grounds contain exercise equipment and a playground that was updated in 2020.
-Although the recreational space does not have a parking lot, many residents can walk to the park from home.
-Locals in the area have access to a number of nearby green spaces, including four within a 3-mile radius of Springtree.
-"The county really wants to make sure we have conservation areas and nice parks,” says Lyon.
-“They really want to keep this area green and nice for families walking their dogs and people on bikes."
+The recreational space does not have a parking lot, but some locals can walk or bike to the park from home.
+Northside Park and Hogtown Creek Headwaters Nature Park offer more recreational space nearby.
+"The county really wants to make sure we have conservation areas and nice parks," says Lyon.
+"They really want to keep this area green and nice for families walking their dogs and people on bikes."
+Possum Creek Park includes a fenced-in area for dogs, a skate park and a trail that winds through a preserve.

 Springtree Park is hidden away off of the beaten path, once found you will love it.